 This section should details the technical approach taken by the project and the results, while stressing the most significant accomplishments and impacts.

 In this section, you will briefly state future activities anticipated or planned, with estimates of the required scope to achieve or extend the project deliverables.

 Impact on Laboratory or National Missions

-In this section, you will describe your project’s connection and relevance to DOE and Laboratory missions; its impact on other projects, including both (a) changes to direction of existing projects and/or (b) new work or new capabilities resulting from your project.
+In this section, you will describe your project’s connection and relevance to the Department of Energy (DOE) and and the laboratory’s missions, as well as its impact on other projects, including both: (a) changes to direction of existing projects, and/or (b) new work or new capabilities resulting from your project.
 Please include a statement regarding the source of funding for your primary research project.

 This section summarizes the main points of your report, including any conclusions that can be drawn based on the evidence presented within the report, before ending with a graceful termination.

 Any reference to scholarly work within the report should be fully cited in the reference section.
 References should be written according to the AIP Style Manual 4th Edition; excerpts of the manual are available on page 10 of the DOE SULI Guidelines.
 Please note that in-text citations should be labeled with numerical scripts (, , , etc.) within the main body, and then fully cited in numerical order in the reference section.

 Along with providing supplementary information about your project, the appendix must include the following two sections:

 A table with the names, institutions, and roles of each person involved in your project.